levitsky/pyteomics/doc/source/achrom.rst

 The standard additive model allows a couple of improvements.
-Firstly, an explicit dependency on the length of a peptide may be introduced by multiplying the retention time by :math:`(1.0 + m * log(L))`, where L is the number of amino acid residues in a peptide and m is the length correction factor, typically ~ -0.2.
+Firstly, an explicit dependency on the length of a peptide may be introduced by multiplying the retention time by :math:`(1.0 + m * log(L))`, where L is the number of amino acid residues in a peptide and m is the length correction parameter, typically ~ -0.2.

-The value of the length correction factor is set at the calibration and stored along with the retention coefficients.
-By default, length correction is enabled in :py:func:`pyteomics.achrom.get_RCs` and the factor equals -0.21.
-You can change the value of the length correction factor by supplying the 'lcf' keyword argument, or you can disable length correction completely by setting lcf=0:
+The value of the length correction parameter is set at the calibration and stored along with the retention coefficients.
+By default, length correction is enabled in :py:func:`pyteomics.achrom.get_RCs` and the parameter equals -0.21.
+You can change the value of the length correction parameter by supplying the 'lcp' keyword argument, or you can disable length correction completely by setting lcp=0:

 .. code-block:: python

-    >>> RCs = achrom.get_RCs(sequences, RTs, lcf=-0.18) # A new value of the length correction factor
+    >>> RCs = achrom.get_RCs(sequences, RTs, lcp=-0.18) # A new value of the length correction parameter

-    >>> RCs = achrom.get_RCs(sequences, RTs, lcf=0) # Disable length correction.
+    >>> RCs = achrom.get_RCs(sequences, RTs, lcp=0) # Disable length correction.

 Another considerable improvement over the standard additive model is to treat terminal amino acid residues as separate chemical entities.
 This behavior